thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

 Creates a new content tab.
 Use the :ref:`messageDisplay_api` to open messages.
+Only supported in :value:`normal` windows.

 .. api-header::
    :label: Parameters